Frequently Asked Questions

 What is FERPA?

 FERPA stands for the Family Educational Rights and Privacy Act (FERPA).
 This legislation requires that we keep student information private, so our staff can only release student information when the student provides proper photo identification or can answer specific personally identifiable questions.
-The OSA is only able to provide information to parents or other individuals if the student has filled out a release with the Office of Study Abroad.
+Study Abroad & Global Engagement is only able to provide information to family members or other individuals if the student has filled out a release with Study Abroad & Global Engagement.

 If we have FERPA Authorization to Release Student Information form on file through the Registrar’s office, Bursar’s office and/or Financial Aid, why won’t that apply to study abroad?

 The FERPA release forms are for Account, Financial Aid and Academic record information.
 Release of Study Abroad information is not included on that document.
-Because of this, the Office of Study Abroad requires that students fill out our FERPA release which is part of students’ online application and acceptance materials.
+Because of this, Study Abroad & Global Engagement requires that students fill out our FERPA release which is part of students’ online application and acceptance materials.

 Students who will be taking courses at foreign universities will need to get their courses and credits approved by KU prior to departure on the program.
 Once students have looked at the courses offered at their foreign university, they will print off the Academic Plan and Approval Form and list the courses they are planning to take.
 Then they will go to the Study Abroad Faculty/Departmental Advisor to discuss what the courses would count as here at KU.
-If students have questions about this process, they should meet with their program coordinator in the OSA.
+If students have questions about this process, they should meet with their program coordinator in Study Abroad & Global Engagement.

 The visa requirements for countries differ.
-If your student requires a visa for their study abroad program, the OSA will give your student information about the visa requirements and what steps need to be taken to get their visa.
+If a student requires a visa for their study abroad program, Study Abroad & Global Engagement will give the student information about the visa requirements and what steps need to be taken to get their visa.

-What should my student do if s/he needs to withdraw from their study abroad program?
+What should student do if they need to withdraw from their study abroad program?

-If a student needs to withdraw from their study abroad program, they should contact the OSA as soon as possible.
+If a student needs to withdraw from their study abroad program, they should contact Study Abroad & Global Engagement as soon as possible.
 See the study abroad Withdrawal Policy for more information.

-How much does my student owe for their program fee?
+How much do students owe for their program fee?

 Individual program costs vary based on a variety of factors, such as program structure, hours of credit, length of program, number of excursions or other group activities, and location.
 The program fees for KU programs are listed on the Program Cost portion of the online program pages.
-The program fee will be posted on students Enroll & Pay account after they commit to a program and after they turn in a signed Financial Contract to the Office of Study Abroad.
+The program fee will be posted on students Enroll & Pay account after they commit to a program and after they turn in a signed Financial Contract to Study Abroad & Global Engagement.

-Why does my student have to pay tuition in addition to the study abroad program fee?
+Why do students have to pay tuition in addition to the study abroad program fee?

 KU Study Abroad students are required to be enrolled at KU while they study abroad.
 For students that are on programs that involve KU courses taught abroad they will have KU tuition posted on their Enroll & Pay account after students enroll in study abroad courses.
 KU tuition is always calculated at instate resident rates and students will be billed at either the standard tuition rate or compact tuition rate depending on when they first attended KU.
 For programs where students will be enrolling directly into a foreign institution they will also be required to enroll at KU in placeholder enrollment.
 This placeholder enrolled is called FRSP (Foreign Study Program) and generates a $40 enrollment fee on students Enroll & Pay account.
 These students may also see onsite/exchange tuition posted on their Enroll & Pay account depending on the type of study abroad program.
 To see what is included in the study abroad program fee or to see what kind of tuition the student will be paying, please review the Program Cost on the online program pages.

-Can my student use Financial Aid to study abroad?
+Can students use Financial Aid to study abroad?

 Yes, federal financial aid is applicable to study abroad programs, and in most cases KU scholarships and grants apply to study abroad.
 See Scholarship and Financial Aid for more information about using financial aid for study abroad.